Categories

 We all instinctively like, link, and forward things that shore up our own beliefs.
 And that is exactly how fake news is spread, especially in social media.
 I know, I’ve done it.
 Almost.
 Here’s how I (nearly) spread fake news.

 In May 2019, a Facebook friend of mine shared an article titled “According to Research, Being a Cat Lady is Actually Good for You.”
 I’m a certifiably crazy cat lady, I like the idea that cats are good for us, so I clicked the link to the article.
 It was published in House Beautiful – not exactly known for its scientific reporting.
 Hey, I’m willing to suspend disbelief, because I want to believe it.
-I read the article quickly and was just about to click to share it to my Facebook timeline, for all my cat-loving friends to agree with me.
-But then I thought, maybe I should check out this “research” a bit further.
+This is the classic logical fallacy called “confirmation bias.”

 First, the article says, “According to Psychological Medicine, there’s absolutely no link to owning cats and psychosis later in life.”
 This links to Cambridge University’s Journal of Psychological Medicine – hey, that’s scientific.
 But the article in it is titled, “Curiosity killed the cat: no evidence of an association between cat ownership and psychotic symptoms at ages 13 and 18 years in a UK general population cohort.”
 In other words, there’s no evidence that cat ownership makes you a psychotic British teen.
 But that’s not everyone, everywhere.
 OK, so she (the author) is generalizing some.
 Perhaps a lot.
 Let’s move on.